maplebird/url_lookup/README.md

 I used this as an excuse to learn GoLang :)

 # Requirements

+## Docker test environment

  * Linux or OS X
  * Docker
+ * MySQL binary (just `mysql` executable), do not need full server

+This is the recommended way for local testing, as it only requires 3 shell scripts to be executed.

+## Local server
+ * Linux or OS X
  * GoLang
- * MySQL binary (do not need MySQL server, just `mysql` CLI executable)

-If not using test docker database or a local MySQL server, the only requirement is Linux/OS X with installed GoLang.

-Make sure to configure remote database using the steps in its corresponding section.
+ * MySQL server

-This was tested using MySQL 5.7 and 8.0, however 5.6 should work fine.
+This was only tested using MySQL 5.7 and 8.0, however any version 5.1 and above should work fine.

 # Setting up a test environment

 ## Easy option with Docker

-Make sure your Docker daemon is started.
+Make sure your docker daemon is started.

 ```bash
 ./build_and_start_db_container.sh